SenseNet/docs.sensenet.com/content/concepts/content-management/02-content-models.md

 The content repository contains many different types of content.
 A content type is a special content in the content repository that defines the structure and functions of contents.
 For example a User has a name, e-mail address, etc. - these are the fields of the User content type.

 Each repository has a content model, a schema that represents the content types you create.
 This is project-specific, so it is your own.
 It is important defining the business logic and creating the content types at the beginning of the project.

+Content model is basically the mix of schemas, content types, templates and structure of your project.
+Below you can learn about the properties that will form the content model of your project.

 # Content type hierarchy
 Content types can inherit fields from their ancestors.
 For example a Domain type inherits all the fields of the basic Folder type.
 A content type may only inherit fields from a single type thus the content types are arranged in a simple tree hierarchy.
 Inherited field configuration can be overridden in derived types.
 Field inheritance and overriding is defined in the content type definition (CTD) of the type.